gravataLonga/hydrator/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Hydrator is a library that can help you populate an Data Object property from array.
+Hydrator is a library that can help you populate an Data Object properties from array.

 ## Structure